 - 1st-degree burns minor injuries that affect only the top layer of skin (epidermis), these burns cause redness and pain but usually respond well to at-home care

-- 2nd-degree burns which affect the top layer of skin (epidermis) and the second layer of skin (dermis).
+- 2nd-degree burns affect the top layer of skin (epidermis) and the second layer of skin (dermis).
 These burns swelling, and red, white, or splotchy skin.
 Blisters can form either on the epidermis or deeper in the dermis.
 Pain in 2nd-degree burns can be severe, and the burns usually cause scarring of the affected area.

 - 3rd-degree burns the most severe type of burn, 3rd degree burns cause damage to the layers of skin and the fatty layers underneath the skin.
 In rare cases, these burns can even affect the muscles.
 Burned areas can appear white, brown, or black and sometimes have a leathery appearance.
 Since the nerves are damaged, 3rd-degree burns can cause numbness in the area.